En español | Who's eligible to get vaccinated?

 How protected am I post-vaccination?
 I’ve heard about breakthrough infections.

 This guide, originally published Jan.
-21, was updated on Dec.
-2 with more information about boosters.
+21, 2021, was updated on June 24, 2022, with new information about vaccines for children.

 Also of Interest: